KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ThemeParkWaitTimes by vita10gy](https://github.com/vita10gy/MMM-ThemeParkWaitTimes)

-1. Issues are not enabled in the GitHub repository.
-So users cannot report bugs.
-Please enable issues in your repo.
-2. `package.json` issue: No repository field.
+1. `package.json` issue: No repository field.
-3. There are no keywords in 'package.json'.
+2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
-4. Recommendation: Found `new Date()` in file `MMM-ThemeParkWaitTimes.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+3. Recommendation: Found `new Date()` in file `MMM-ThemeParkWaitTimes.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-6. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
+5. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
-7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+7. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-9. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+8. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-10. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+9. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-11. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-12. The branch name is 'master'.
+11. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Thingiverse by appdevelopmentandsuch](https://github.com/appdevelopmentandsuch/MMM-Thingiverse)